So Little Time

-So Little Time is an American sitcom starring Mary-Kate and Ashley Olsen in their third television series.
-It aired on Fox Family: the first half of the series aired from June 2 to August 15, 2001, and the series then went on a four-month hiatus owing to network management changes.
+So Little Time is an American sitcom starring Mary-Kate and Ashley Olsen in their third and final television series (after Full House and Two of a Kind).

+It aired on Fox Family: the first half of the series aired from June 2 to August 18, 2001, and the series then went on a four-month hiatus owing to network management changes.
 By December 2001, Fox Family had become ABC Family, and the remaining episodes aired from December 1, 2001, until May 4, 2002.

-So Little Time reruns briefly aired on Nickelodeon in 2015 after the network acquired the rights to Mary-Kate and Ashley's video library.
+Premise

+Chloe and Riley Carlson are twin sisters living in Malibu, California.
+Their fashion designer parents Macy and Jake are separated, living with their mom and their flamboyant, wise-cracking nanny Manuelo, while their dad is living in a trailer park a few miles away.
+Riley has the romantic affection of Larry Slotnick, the Carlson's wacky next-door neighbor.